"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Discussion Conclusion

 \section{Discussion \& Conclusion}

 VPNs have quickly gained popularity as a security and privacy tool for regular Internet users.
 Commercial VPNs are now a multi-billion global industry with numerous VPN providers, and apps on almost every platform.
-As our VPN provider interviews highlight, many of these companies have unknown ownership and multiple providers mention that setting up a VPN and offering a service is not technically difficult, especially with the existing open source solutions~\cite{openvpn,donenfeld2017wireguard}.
-One provider says there is a low bar to entry: \begin{quotation} ``Technically it's not that hard to run a VPN...two people in a basement with a half decent power....can run a VPN.'' \end{quotation} For users however, exposure to risk of surveillance, reports of ISPs selling data, and increasing access restrictions have led to an increased awareness of online risks.
-VPNs are marketed as technological solutions against many of these issues.
+In our interviews with them, multiple providers mention that setting up a VPN and offering a service is not technically difficult, especially with the existing open source solutions~\cite{openvpn,donenfeld2017wireguard}, and highlight that many VPN companies have unknown or anonymous ownership.
+One provider says there is a low bar to entry: \begin{quotation} ``Technically it's not that hard to run a VPN...two people in a basement with a half decent power....can run a VPN.'' \end{quotation}

+For users however, exposure to risk of surveillance, reports of ISPs selling data, and increasing access restrictions have all led to an increased awareness of online risks.
+VPNs are marketed as technological solutions to many of these issues, though not all users will be able to verify these claims.
 In simple terms, a user using a VPN is simply transferring trust, say from their Internet provider, onto the VPN provider.
 Internet service providers (ISPs) have been around for longer and have many regulations globally.
 However, such regulations and advocacy has not yet caught up to the VPN industry.

-In this paper, we conduct studies on VPN users and providers and present data-driven recommendations on important problem areas in the VPN ecosystem.
-Our interviews with VPN providers helps open up communication between academia and companies developing privacy-enhancing tools, that can lead to transfer of knowledge, foster collaboration, and help develop solutions for issues in the ecosystem that ultimately impacts users.
-We hope that by shedding light on issues such as the ones rampant in the VPN review ecosystem, we raise awareness and encourage investigation and advocacy for regulation to improve the VPN ecosystem for the better.
+In this paper, we conduct studies on VPN users and providers and present actionable recommendations on important problem areas in the VPN ecosystem.
+Our interviews with VPN providers helps open up communication between academia and companies developing privacy-enhancing tools, which can lead to transfer of knowledge, foster collaboration, and help develop solutions for issues in the ecosystem that ultimately impacts users.
+We highlight that understanding real-world user needs and requirements can help shape future research focus.
+We hope that by shedding light on issues such as the ones rampant in the VPN review ecosystem, we raise awareness and encourage investigation, advocacy, and regulation to improve the entire VPN ecosystem for the better.